Primary contact: Dana Jessen

 *In order to access the grant form, you must be signed into your Oberlin account.

-Applicants are encouraged to prepare for the application process and the challenges of implementing funded projects by taking advantage of workshops, courses and advising through the Office of Conservatory Professional Development and the Center for Innovation and Impact.
+Applicants are encouraged to prepare for the application process and the challenges of implementing funded projects by taking advantage of workshops, courses and advising through the Office of Conservatory Professional Development.
 Applicants are encouraged to review their proposal prior to submission with Dana Jessen , Director of Professional Development.

 Who should apply?